Circumcision and HIV: Heterosexual men

 Newly circumcised HIV infected men who are not taking antiretroviral therapy can shed the HIV virus from the circumcision wound, thus increasing the immediate risk of HIV transmission to female partners.
 This risk of post-operative transmission presents a challenge, although in the long-term it is possible the circumcision of HIV-infected men helps lessen heterosexual HIV transmission overall.
 Such viral shedding can be mitigated by the use of antiretroviral drugs.
 Additional research is needed to ascertain the existence and potential risk of viral shedding from circumcision wounds.

 Men who have sex with men

-The WHO does not recommend circumcision as protection against male to male HIV transmission, as evidence is lacking in regards to receptive anal intercourse.
-The WHO also states that MSM should not be excluded from circumcision services in countries in eastern and southern Africa, and that circumcision may be effective at limiting the spread of HIV for MSM if they also engage in vaginal sex with women.
+Circumcision helps protect primarily-insertive men who have anal sex sex with men from HIV, particularly for those that are unable or unwilling to take PrEP.

+The WHO does not currently recommend circumcision to help protect against male to male HIV transmission because of inconsistent evidence for its efficacy.

 Regional differences

 Whether circumcision is beneficial to developed countries for HIV prevention purposes is undetermined.
 It is not known whether the effect of male circumcision differs by HIV-1 variant.
 The predominant subtype of HIV-1 in the United States is subtype B, and in Africa, the predominant subtypes are A, C, and D.